 These qualitative accounts indicate that there are marked differences in gender-specific labor for cultivation of these crops.
-In Section 3.3, I empirically investigate the impact of demand shifters for both sets of crops on gender-level wages and employment.
+Section 3.3 empirically investigates the impact of shifters for both sets of crops on gender-level wages and employment.
 I find that the shifter constructed using the crops in which women specialize increases female, but not male, wages and employment, and the analogous pattern of effects holds for the shifter constructed using crops in which men specialize.